Amazon EC2 Mac Instances

 Listen to Pratik Wadher, the VP of Product Development at Intuit, describe how and why Intuit is using Amazon EC2 Mac instances.

 "At NBC Universal (NBCU), our team manages web portals and streaming websites.
 We support many apps that we wanted to modernize, but couldn’t with prior available options.
-Now with EC2 Mac instances we were able to quickly initiate a proof-of-concept, conduct a production pilot, and seamlessly migrate our full fleet, including our iOS and tvOS builds, from CircleCI to EC2 within 2 days, to modernize our DevOps and application development.”
+Now with EC2 Mac instances we were able to quickly initiate a proof-of-concept, conduct a production pilot, and seamlessly migrate our full fleet, including our iOS and tvOS builds, from a third-party provider to EC2 within 2 days, to modernize our DevOps and application development.”

 Chiranjeevi Chakka, Director of Technology, NBCU